UVA Global Telemedicine Program

 In the summer of 2011, UVA Center for Telehealth began a program with the National University of Rwanda to describe and demonstrate the feasibility and utility of case teleconferences as an innovative educational adjunct for building collaboration and surgical capacity.
 The program now connects four Rwandan hospitals and medical schools with UVA and one another.

-To date, UVA has engaged in over 30 Surgical Case Conferences, touching the lives of 60+ Rwandan patients, and supporting the development of medical education and the Rwandan national telehealth infrastructure.
+To date, UVA has engaged in over 30 Surgical Case Conferences, enriching medical education for both NUR and UVA surgical residents and supporting the development of the Rwandan national telehealth infrastructure.

 The UVA - Guatemala Initiative: Quetzaltenango & Solola, Guatemala